Boosted top tagging and its interpretation using Shapley values: Introduction

-The rest of the paper is organized as follows - in Section\,\ref{sec:dataset}, we discuss the simulation, matching criterion, and the energy bin of the data set of top jets used in this work.
-In Section\,\ref{sec:standard_top_taggers_and_xgb}, we first present a brief review of the $N$-subjettiness variables and the energy correlation functions used for top tagging and then present results of our \texttt{XGBOOST} tagger for each of these sets.
+The rest of the paper is organised as follows- in Section\,\ref{sec:dataset}, we discuss the simulation, matching criterion, and the energy bin of the data set of top jets used in this work.
+In Section\,\ref{sec:standard_top_taggers_and_xgb}, we first present a brief review of the $N$-Subjettiness variables and the energy correlation functions used for top tagging and then present results of our \texttt{XGBOOST} tagger for each of these sets.
 In Section\,\ref{sec:SHAP}, we introduce the SHAP framework of interpreting results from the \texttt{XGBOOST}-based taggers, construct a hybrid tagger using variables across the different sets of standard top tagging variables, and interpret the results from this hybrid tagger.
+Section \ref{sec:xgb_quark} discusses the differences that arise in top tagging when background is composed of light quark jets instead of gluon jets.
+We compare results from different event generators in Section \ref{sec:herwig}.
+We include the results that we obtain with some test cases that contain jets generated at a different center-of-mass energy, a different PDF, and with Pileup.
+We also compare the results for jets in different energy bins in Section \ref{sec:1000GeV}.
+The background jets with higher transverse momenta, that lose energy to fake as jets in the energy bins of our interest are studied in Section \ref{sec:high_pt_gluon}.
 We finally conclude in Section\,\ref{sec:conclusion}.